paulodietricheng/RTL-MICROARCHITECTURES/TIMESTAMPED_ARBITER/README.md

 ## Purely combinational (DATA_W = 16, N = 8, TIMESTAMP_W = 16)

-The latency in this design is one cycle at 117 MHz, generating a time latency of 8.5ns.
+The minimum latency in this design is one cycle at 117 MHz, generating a time latency of 8.5ns.
 However, it quickly broke when trying to scale the size of the comparator.

 ## Pipelined(DATA_W = 16, N = 8, TIMESTAMP_W = 16)

-The latency in this design is 3 cyles at 227 MHz, generating a time latency of 13ns.
+The minimum latency in this design is 3 cyles at 227 MHz, generating a time latency of 13ns.
 However, the throughput increased in over 5 times.